ioccc-src/winner/1996/rcm/README.md

 carefully offset by 184 redundant and unnecessary '`{`', '`}`', and '`;`'
 characters in the source file."

 #### The Design Review Argument:

 "Using only 216 characters out of a maximum of 256, the build file meets and actually exceeds specification."

 #### The Program Metrics Argument:

-"The program source is less than 3,100 characters in length and uncompresses file [emacs-19.34b.tar.gz](https://ftp.gnu.org/old-gnu/emacs/emacs-19.34b.tar.gz) in about 130 seconds on my HP 9000/735.
+"The program source is less than 3,100 characters in length and uncompresses the file [emacs-19.34b.tar.gz](https://ftp.gnu.org/old-gnu/emacs/emacs-19.34b.tar.gz) in about 130 seconds on my HP 9000/735.
 The now obsolete source file `inflate.c' from the GNU gzip source tree is 31,613 characters in length and uncompresses